thapawan/HydroMorphNet-Physics-Guided-AI-for-Dynamic-Flood-Risk-Assessment/README.md

 Integrating hydraulic outputs with various geospatial factors (e.g., land cover, soil permeability, historical flood frequency) and climate projections for comprehensive flood risk mapping.

 🚀 Installation & Usage

 Detailed installation instructions and usage examples will be provided soon.
 As an open-source QGIS plugin, it will offer straightforward integration into existing geospatial workflows.

 🤝 Contributing

 We welcome contributions from the community!
 Please refer to our CONTRIBUTING.md for guidelines on how to get involved.

 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

 📧 Contact

-For any inquiries or collaborations, please contact the lead authors:
+For any inquiries or collaborations, please contact the lead authors at the Department of Geography & the Environment, University of Alabama:
 Pawan Thapa

-Lisa Davis

-Amobichukwu Amanambu

-Leah Mungai

-Department of Geography & the Environment, University of Alabama